Marc-Denis/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

-During the observation period, and if NA values have been filled with the average value observed during the corresponding interval, then on average the subject took 1.0766189\times 10^{4} steps.
-The new median number of steps performed is equal to 1.0766189\times 10^{4}.
+During the observation period, and if NA values have been filled with the average value observed during the corresponding interval, then on average the subject took 1.0766189 &times; 10<sup>4</sup> steps.
+The new median number of steps performed is equal to 1.0766189 &times; 10<sup>4</sup>.

 **Note to peer reviewers:** scientific notation has been automatically used here due to R internal settings displaying inline results with the scientific notation if the number to be displayed exceeds a certain threshold.
 Please refer to the results above for a classic decimal notation.